ARC 3.5m | Instrument Summary

 ARCES is permanently mounted at the NA1 (Nasmyth) port and Agile is mounted at the TR2 port, while the other four instruments can be mounted at the NA2 port.
 Switching between ports using the tertiary mirror can be accomplished in less than 5 minutes.
 Switching instruments at the NA2 port can be done within 15-20 minutes, allowing for the capability to do rapid instrument changes for target of opportunity observations, or to adjust to different observing conditions.

-In addition to the facility instruments, several visitor instruments have been used at the 3.5m, and some of these are available to the ARC observing community by contacting the instrument PIs:
+In addition to the facility instruments, several visiting or non-facility instruments have been used at the 3.5m, and some of these are available to the ARC observing community by contacting the instrument PIs:

-- NAI : NMSU Acousto-optic Imaging Camera, an instrument that provides a tunable filter for adjustable very narrow band imaging.
+- NAIC : NMSU Acousto-optic Imaging Camera, a visiting imager that provides a tunable filter for adjustable very narrow band imaging.

 - APOLLO: the Apache Point Observatory Lunar Laser-Ranging Operation, an instrument that is attempting to map the orbit of the Moon by distance measurements at an accuracy of ~1mm, using a laser that is beamed up through the telescope and reflects off retroreflectors previously left on the Moon.